Lake Ontario: Swims across the lake

-As of 2012, nearly 50 people have successfully swam across the lake.
+As of 2012, nearly 50 people have successfully swum across the lake.
 The first person who accomplished the feat was a Canadian long distance swimmer Marilyn Bell, who did it in 1954 at age 16.
 Toronto's Marilyn Bell Park is named in her honour.
 The park opened in 1984 and is east of the spot where Bell completed her swim.
 In 1974, Diana Nyad became the first person who swam across the lake against the current (from north to south).
 On August 28, 2007, 14-year-old Natalie Lambert from Kingston, Ontario, made the swim, leaving Sackets Harbor, New York, and reaching Kingston's Confederation basin less than 24 hours after she entered the lake.
 On August 19, 2012, 14-year-old Annaleise Carr became the youngest person to swim across the lake.
 She completed the 32-mile (52-km) crossing from Niagara-on-the-Lake to Marilyn Bell Park in just under 27 hours.